ahmadajmi/rtl-article/README.md

 </html>
 ```

-Or we can use the variable inside the CSS file name itself like
+Or we can use the variable inside the CSS file name itself.

 ``` html
 <link rel="stylesheet" href="css/#{def-direction}-app.css">
 ```

-The if statement above and the file name variable is just a Pseudocode[pseudocode] and it will depend on your template engine and your server side configuration.
+The if statement above and the file name variable is just a [Pseudocode][pseudocode] and it will depend on your template engine and your server side configuration.
 Ask your smart fellow developer to help you on this or search for Google based on your technology to do it.

 ### Working with Helper Classes and Templates